Terrel Bell: Resignation and later life

 Though education's importance was highlighted by the reform drive, Reagan continued to try to reduce funding at the Department of Education.
 Bell served for Reagan's first term, resigning effective December 31, 1984.
 Bell was succeeded by Bill Bennett and returned to Salt Lake City to join the faculty at the University of Utah.
 In 1988, he published his memoir entitled The Thirteenth Man: A Reagan Cabinet Memoir.

 Bell published seven other books during his career, covering topics such as improving child intellectual development and reforming the educational process.
 His last book in 1993, written with his business partner Dr. Donna Elmquist at his nonprofit company T.H.
 Bell and Associates in Salt Lake City, made new recommendations for improving the U.S. education system.
 He believed that, "there are three things to emphasize in teaching: The first is motivation, the second is motivation, and the third is (you guessed it) motivation."

 Bell was inducted into Idaho's Hall of Fame in 1987.

 Personal

-Bell married Betty Ruth Fitzgerald in 1957, and they had four sons: Mark F., Warren T., Glenn M., and Peter F. Bell.
+Bell married Josephine Samuels in 1950.
+Their son, Jon, died in infancy.
+Bell divorced Josephine in 1956.
+He married his second wife, Betty Ruth Fitzgerald in 1957, and they had four sons: Mark F., Warren T., Glenn M., and Peter F. Bell.